iyappangithubacc/Youtube_project/README.md

 1. **Initialization and Setup:**

--- Install necessary Python libraries/modules like googleapiclient, pymongo, psycopg2, streamlit, pandas, plotly etc.
+-    Install necessary Python libraries/modules like googleapiclient, pymongo, psycopg2, streamlit, pandas, plotly etc.

 -    Obtain API keys for YouTube data access and configure them in the script.

--	Set up MongoDB and PostgreSQL databases where the fetched data will be stored.
+-    up MongoDB and PostgreSQL databases where the fetched data will be stored.

 2. **Data Retrieval from YouTube:**